codepug/codepug.github.io/_posts/2020-04-01-raspberry-pi-overview.md

 ---
-layout: home
+layout: post
-title: Raspberry Pi - Overview Presentation
+title: Raspberry Pi - What is it?
 permalink: /wiki/raspberry-pi-overview
 tag: pi
 ---